-Options to manage the report
+1.8.6 Options to manage the report

-We will consider every report on a case-by-case basis as per paragraph 391.
+Blackwell will consider every report on a case-by-case basis.
 When to inform the alleged perpetrator(s) will be a decision that should be carefully considered.
-Where a report is going to be made to children's social care and/or the police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
+Where a report is going to be made to Children's Social Care and/or the Police, then, as a general rule, we will speak to the relevant agency and discuss next steps and how the alleged perpetrator(s) will be informed of the allegations.
 However, as per general safeguarding principles, this does not and should not us from taking immediate action to safeguard children, where required.
-There are four likely scenarios to consider when managing any reports of sexual violence and/or sexual harassment:
+There are four likely scenarios to consider when managing any reports of sexual violence and/or sexual harassment.

-- that sexual violence and sexual harassment can take place within intimate personal relationships between peers; - are there ongoing risks to the victim, other children, adult students or school or college staff and - other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.
+- That sexual violence and sexual harassment can take place within intimate personal relationships between peers. - Are there ongoing risks to the victim, other children, adult students or school or college staff; and - Other related issues and wider context, including any links to child sexual exploitation and child criminal exploitation.

 Child and adolescent mental health services CAMHS is used as a term for all services that work with children who have difficulties with their emotional or behavioural wellbeing.
 Services vary depending on local authority.
-Most CAHMS have their own website, which will have information about access, referrals and contact numbers.
+Most CAMHS have their own website, which will have information about access, referrals and contact numbers.

-Safeguarding and supporting the alleged perpetrator(s)
+1.8.7 Safeguarding and supporting the alleged perpetrator(s)